IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/hello_world.rst

 building things, others can also help write tests for you and clean your code.
 It's a great way to learn!

-Once you're through, you should be able to understand how most of the BlenderBIM Add-on is built and where to find things.
+Once you're through, you should be able to understand how most of Bonsai is built and where to find things.

 There are many Blender Python tutorials out there.
 A good place to start is the `Start coding for Blender